Newel K. Whitney: 1820–1831: Early business in Kirtland and conversion

 During his travels, Whitney met Ann Smith, who lived in Kirtland.
 Whitney moved to Kirtland in 1819 to court Smith, and they married on October 20, 1822 in Geauga County, Ohio.
 In Kirtland, Whitney set up a small log cabin store in 1821 or 1822.
 On June 1, 1822, Whitney purchased an apple orchard at the intersection of two main roads in northern Ohio, and by 1824 had built the Red Store there.
-Whitney bought the lot diagonally opposite the Red Store lot on September 1822, where he made an ashery.
+Whitney bought the lot diagonally opposite the Red Store lot in September 1822, where he made an ashery.
 The combined businesses helped Kirtland's local economy.
 Sometimes customers at his store would pay him in wood at the ashery.
 Wool carders would buy the potash to process their wool.
 In June 1824 Whitney expanded the ashery and built a home behind the Red Store.

 After the Erie Canal was constructed in 1825, it decreased the price of transportation of goods to Kirtland.
 In April 1826, Whitney bought the lot east of the Red Store and built a medium-sized store on, which the family called the White Store.
 By 1827, Whitney entered into a partnership with Gilbert to run a store in Kirtland known as N.K.
 Whitney & Co.
 After the White Store opened, the Gilberts probably moved into the Red Store.
 In 1828, Elizabeth's widowed sister and three children moved to Kirtland and helped to work in the store.
 Whitney anticipated that he could make more money in the store after the decrease in the price of goods, but he could not afford to support his own family and Gilbert's.
 He greatly expanded the ashery in 1828.
 On March 5, 1829, N.K.
 Whitney and Sidney Gilbert & Co. purchased the southeast corner lot for an unknown purpose.

 Sometime after their marriage, N.K. and Ann joined the Disciples of Christ or Campbellites.
 Sidney Rigdon was a bishop in the movement and baptized members.
 Ann worried about how Campbellites did not claim to have the authority to give members the Holy Ghost.
 N.K. served in the community as an elector and as a vice president of the Tract Society, part of the Grand River Bible Society.
 N.K. and Ann joined the Church of Christ (Latter Day Saints) in 1830 without having read The Book of Mormon.
 Many of their neighbors joined the church around the same time, including the Gilberts in 1831.
 The Whitneys provided their home for at least one congregational meeting, and donated wine for the sacrament.
 The prophet Joseph Smith and his family came to stay with the Whitneys for several weeks in 1830 before moving to Isaac Morley's house and soon a new house on his property.

 During this time, Ann Whitney had five children.
 Their eldest, Horace, was born in 1823.
 Horace later married and is the father of Orson F. Whitney.

+The store was added to the National Register of Historic Places in 1984.